-Local Green Spaces are designated on the following sites shown on the Proposals Map.
+Local Green Spaces are designated on the following sites and shown in figure 8.
 Development on the sites will not be acceptable other than in very special circumstances, including the development of utility infrastructure provided by Anglian Water.

-- (1) Kibworth storm water retention basin - (2) Church Road east woodland, allotments and pond
+- Kibworth storm water retention basin - Church Road east woodland, allotments and pond

-Local Green Spaces (Source: Environmental Inventory (2015-16)
+Figure 8: Local Green Spaces Source: Environmental Inventory (2015-16